Elering/estfeed-datahub-docs/eng/35-error_codes.md

 - `opp.error.business.eic-range-error`: 'Eic code is not in range of Market Participant'
 - `opp.error.business.incorrect-market-participant-role`: 'Metering Point cannot be created or updated with this Market Participant Role Type'
 - `opp.error.business.source-type-error`: 'Market Participant with this role cannot access Metering Point with some of the requested source types'
-- `opp.error.business.legal-consent-only-for-legal-person`: 'Legal consent can only be given, when the customer''s business object type is legal person'
+- `opp.error.business.legal-consent-is-not-required-for-the-given-customer`: 'Legal consent can only be given, when the customer''s business object type is legal person or organization'

 ## /network-bill